shriekdj/awesome-public-datasets/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

+This is a fork of [awesomedata/awesome-public-datasets](https://github.com/awesomedata/awesome-public-datasets), Converted into Markdown File.

 This is a list of [topic-centric public data sources](https://github.com/awesomedata/awesome-public-datasets) in high quality.
 They are collected and tidied from blogs, answers, and user